How Search Engines Work

 Search engines are not flawless however, because they cannot guarantee reliability or truthfulness for users looking at search engine results pages or for businesses posting their local listings online.
 On the user side, advertisements at the top of the SERP can be paid for or sponsored by companies, which disregards how the search engine naturally ranks them for credibility.
 This creates real value in the natural results on a SERP and for businesses posting online, any efforts to appease search engine algorithms will bring a listing up in those ranks.

 One way to enhance a business’ local SEO is through Schema markup, which codifies a page using language and vocabulary that are easily recognizable to major search engine algorithms.
 A different method to boost local SEO is by adding enhanced content to a listing in addition to the listing’s NAP data.
 Enhanced content lists include location specific information such as menus, products and services, bios, events, and offerings.
-By supplementing a page with Schema tagging, enhanced content, images, and reviews, a business is creating a useful, information-rich site that additionally describes its content in a clear and accurate way.
+By supplementing a page with Schema tagging, enhanced content, and images, a business is creating a useful, information-rich site that additionally describes its content in a clear and accurate way.

 Yext helps businesses rank well on search engines by managing how business listings appear across the online search ecosystem — creating accuracy and reliability across the web.
 Businesses can utilize the Yext Knowledge Manager to manage digital knowledge — from traditional NAP to enhanced content.
 Data in all of the right places helps businesses rank higher on search engine results pages.
 Learn how the Yext Knowledge Manager can help your business.